High school notebook: Greensburg Salem looking for girls basketball coach

 “My girls (Abigail and Kaitlyn) play, and I was only able to see five of their games.
 They're going to be playing AAU ball, and I wanted to be there for them.”

 Mankins coached the girls for the past three seasons and went 30-39 with three consecutive WPIAL playoff appearances.
-She plans to stay on as an assistant for the boys' team coached by her husband, Craig.
+She plans to stay on as an assistant for the boys team coached by her husband, Craig.

 “I'm glad Greensburg Salem gave me the opportunity to coach a sport I love,” she said.
 “If I wasn't going to be able to be in the gym with the team, it would be unfair to them.
 I started a bunch of freshmen, and we're going to have good group back.”